 A Pre-DA application is not mandatory.
 Applicants for medium and large developments are encouraged to use this service to assist in lodgement of a complete and comprehensive application resulting in quicker processing times.

 The service may also assist applicants for dwelling houses that are impacted by heritage controls.

 CN will assess the information provided and provide advice by way of a letter, identifying any relevant issues to be addressed.

 We may consider it appropriate to meet with you regarding your proposal.
 In this instance, a CN Officer will contact you to organise.

-Complete an application form and supply the following electronic documentation.
+Complete a Pre Development Application form and supply the following electronic documentation.